NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 #### Opserver: Elasticsearch

 For Elasticsearch, we usually want to see things in a cluster view since that's how it behaves.
-What isn't seen below is that when an index goes yellow or red, new sections of the dashboard appear showing shards that are in trouble, what they're doing (initializing, relocating, etc.) and counts appear in each cluster summarizing how many are in which status.
+What isn't seen below is that when an index goes yellow or red.
+When that happens, new sections of the dashboard appear showing shards that are in trouble, what they're doing (initializing, relocating, etc.), and counts appear in each cluster summarizing how many are in which status.

 ![Redis]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Opserver-Elastic.png)

 ![Redis]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Opserver-Elastic-Node.png)

 Note: the PagerDuty tab up there pulls from the PagerDuty API and displays on-call information, who's primary, secondary, allows you to see and claim incidents, etc.
-Since it's almost 100% not data you'd want to share, there's no screenshot here :)
+Since it's almost 100% not data you'd want to share, there's no screenshot here. :)
 It also has a configurable raw HTML section to give visitors instructions on what to do or who to reach out to.

 #### Opserver: Exceptions

 Exceptions in Opserver are based on [StackExchange.Exceptional][GH.Exceptional].
-In this case specifically, the SQL Server storage provider for it.
+In this case specifically, we're looking at the SQL Server storage provider for Exceptional.
 Opserver is a way for many applications to share a single database and table layout and have developers view their exceptions in one place.

 ![Redis]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Opserver-Exceptions.png)